mjgardner/LWPx-UserAgent-Cached/README.md

 inheriting from [WWW::Mechanize](https://metacpan.org/pod/WWW::Mechanize);
 instead it is just a direct subclass of [LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent).

+## HTTP/1.1 cache operation

-As of version 0.006 it has limited support for HTTP/1.1 `ETag`/`If-None-Match` cache control headers.
+Full HTTP/1.1 cache compliance is a work in progress.
+As of version 0.006 we have limited support for HTTP/1.1 `ETag`/`If-None-Match` headers, as well as `no-cache` and `no-store` `Cache-Control` directives (both on request and response) and the `Pragma: no-cache` request header.

 # ATTRIBUTES